 I highly recommend storing all gluten-free flours, grains and cereals in airtight containers, like these from OXO, which I love!
 This way your ingredients are protected from potential cross contamination and they stay fresh longer since you’ll be the only one eating them.
 Don’t leave gluten-free items open or at risk of getting glutened.

-Check All Medications
+Check All Medications for Gluten

 After you cleaned out your pantry, you’ll want to clean out the medicine cabinet next.
 Check all medications – including cold, allergy, birth control, thyroid medication, etc. for gluten.
 There is a lot of information – and misinformation – abound on the Internet, and manufacturers notoriously change their ingredient lists, so check labels for the most up-to-date disclosures and then email or call the manufacturer to inquire on items you’re unsure of.